This post may contain affiliate links.

 - PERFECT FOR A VARIETY OF PROJECTS: The Flexio 590 paint sprayer is great for applying a superior finish on furniture, walls, ceilings, exterior siding, fences, cabinets, trim and more

 If you use a handheld sprayer, you may need to thin the paint with water to prevent it from clogging the sprayer nozzle.
 (Follow the instructions for whatever sprayer you choose.)

 Combining all of the information above, these are my recommended steps for painting RV cabinets.

 - Remove the cabinet doors and drawers.

 - Clean all surfaces to be painted.
 Optional: Use TSP or TSP Substitute if needed to remove grease and grime, followed by water to remove the TSP.

-- Use wood glue to repair any peeling laminate, and repair cracks, holes, and uneven surfaces using wood filler.
+- Optional: Use wood glue to repair any peeling laminate, and repair cracks, holes, and uneven surfaces using wood filler.

-- Lightly sand “fake wood” surfaces to help with adhesion, then use a damp rag to wipe off dust.
+- Optional: Lightly sand “fake wood” surfaces to help with adhesion, then use a damp rag to wipe off dust.

 - Tape off and/or cover with plastic everything you don't want to get paint on.

 - Paint all woodwork with bonding primer, including both “fake” wood and sanded solid wood.
 (If you're painting your walls as well, you can paint them with the same primer to save time.)